 “I don’t know.”
 Melinda murmured, speaking to them for the first time today and they turned their heads alarmed for a second before smiling.

-The cloaked figure, realizing he is on display stood up, sliding his blade back in its sheath, and pulled the key to unlock and open the locker before him.
+The cloaked figure, realizing he is on display, stood up and slid his blade back in its sheath.
+Here, he pulled the key to unlock and open the locker before him.
 He pushed back the hood of his cloak, revealing his fair features, his gray eyes that twinkled brightly in the dim light, and his long silver-streaked brown hair that cascaded smoothly to his shoulders.

 After a moment the stranger pushed open the doors, drawing the blade from its scabbard, and he ran across an open area a few feet.
 Inside people watched and partially came out from the doors, including teachers.
 The stranger stood in the middle of an open area as the sky seemed to billow and the clouds seemed to churn.
 Raising the blade he motioned, easing his body back to throw.
 A battle cry erupted on his lips…

-“NNNNNNNAAAAATTTTTHHHHAAAAANNNNIIIIEEEL!!!!”
-The elf screamed, “ARRRRRRRRRGH!”
-He flung the blade, letting it fly from his hands.
+“Gooodbbbyyyye NNNNNNAAAAATTTTTHHHHAAAAANNNNIIIIEEEL!!!!”
+The elf screamed, as he flung the blade, letting it fly from his hands.
 The students watched in silence, especially from Ms. Hill’s class, a few of the class of 1991 who was in the hall with a few class of 90, 89, and 88.
 They all had come out and watched as the blade spun and tumble.

 “He’s gone!”
 A voice stammered, and they ran partially to the spot where he stood only a moment ago.
 A sharp cold wind hit them in the face as flakes of snow began to fall upon them.
 They all stand out in the snow, staring in wonder as the only thing that remained of the stranger was a stiff cold wind that whipped through the open area.
 The blade, however, continued to buffet in the wind, as did the shirt piece that had been tied to it, a reminder of a lost comrade and friend who had been lost on this day.